 First of all, many fly shops rent out gear.
 You’ll have to buy your own flies, but there’s a good chance you can rent a rod, reel, and line to practice and see if you like it.
 If you do want to buy, you can get the basics without breaking the bank.
 Save the luxury gear like waders, a nice pack, and multiple fly boxes, for later.

 The bare essentials you’ll need are a rod, reel (spooled with backing, fly line, and leader), a spool of tippet, and some flies.
 It’s not a bad idea to get a fly box, nippers, and hemostats, too.
-There are plenty of combos like this that you can buy that come with everything you need to get started, and are extremely affordable.
+There are plenty of combos that come with everything you need to get started, and are extremely affordable.
 While you’ll probably want to upgrade your gear eventually, an inexpensive combo is just fine for your first year or two.

 Once you’re familiar with the gear and how to use it, you can upgrade your setup and add other things like waders.